usertech/eslint-config/packages/typescript/README.md

    With this setup, prior to commit, changed files will be validated with ESLint and formatted with prettier.
 Please, check [Prettier, the opinionated formater](https://prettier.io) to instructions how to install and set it up.
 Prettier also nicely integrates with IDE and it is strongly recommend to use this integration.

    This ESLint config is prepared to integrate with prettier, so ESLint shall not report formatting errors handled by prettier (eg. ESLint will not check max lenght of line if prettier controls that).

-## Notice

-- Config is opinionated to some extent, settings might look odd.
-The rules are configured based on

-  1.  experience with preventing serious errors/bugs/problems during source code development/program execution
-  2.  usage of this preset on several production projects
-  3.  best-practices and common gotchas of the language, runtime and ecosystem.

-> Although, everyone can be wrong or have different opinion, so don't hesitate to challenge the status quo!